ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 ## Comparison to Object Programming

-First class modules can be compared with object instances from the object-programming paradigm.
+First-class modules can be compared with object instances from the object-programming paradigm.
 It has in common:

 - encapsulation: the internal variables of the `Postgress` module are not